foxnathan1190/unit2-final-project-Nathan-F/README.md

 >Bash

 >npm install
-># or yarn install if using yarn
+> or yarn install if using yarn
 Start the Server: Start the Vite development server.

 >Bash

 >npm run dev
-># or yarn dev
+> or yarn dev
 Verify: The terminal should provide a local URL (e.g., http://localhost:5173) where the React application is running.

-Step 6: Access the Application
+<h4>Step 6: Access the Application</h4>
 The application is now fully running!

 Open Browser: The user can open the URL provided by the Vite server (e.g., http://localhost:5173) in their web browser.

-Test: They can now interact with the React frontend, which will communicate with the Spring Boot backend via API calls, and the backend will manage data in the MySQL database.</p>
+Test: They can now interact with the React frontend, which will communicate with the Spring Boot backend via API calls, and the backend will manage data in the MySQL database.

 <hr>